quantiota/SKA-quantitative-finance/README.md

 ## Citing SKA

-If you use SKA-quant, please cite:
+If you use SKA Quantitative Finance, please cite:

 * Bouarfa Mahi.
   **Structured Knowledge Accumulation: An Autonomous Framework for Layer-Wise Entropy Reduction in Neural Learning**